-- Read and understand to the best of your ability all information about your health benefits and ask for help if you need it. - Follow all plan rules and policies. - Choose an In-Network Primary Care Provider (Doctor or other provider recognized by Us as a Primary Care Provider), also called a PCP. - Treat all Doctors, health care Providers and staff with courtesy and respect. - Keep all scheduled appointments with your health care Providers.
-Call their office if you may be late or need to cancel. - Understand your health problems as well as you can and work with your health care Providers to make a treatment plan that you all agree on. - Inform your health care Providers if you don't understand any type of care you're getting or what they want you to do as part of your care plan. - Follow the health care plan that you have agreed on with your health care Providers.
+- Read and understand to the best of your ability all information about your health benefits and ask for help if you need it. - Follow all plan rules and policies. - Treat all Doctors, health care Providers and staff with courtesy and respect. - Keep all scheduled appointments with your health care Providers.
+Call their office if you may be late or need to cancel. - Understand your health problems as well as you can and work with your Doctors or other health care Providers to make a treatment plan that you all agree on. - Tell your Doctors or health care Providers if you don't understand any type of care you're getting or what they want you to do as part of your care plan. - Follow the care plan that you have agreed on with your Doctors or health care Providers. - Let your employer and our Member Services department know if you have any changes to your name, address or family members covered under your plan.

-- Let your employer and our Member Services department know if you have any changes to your name, address or family members covered under your plan. - Give Us, your Doctors and other health care Providers the information needed to help you get the best possible care and all the benefits you are eligible for under your health plan.
-This may include information about other health insurance benefits you have along with your coverage with Us.
+Give Us, your Doctors and other health care Providers the information needed to help you get the best possible care and all the benefits you are entitled to.
+This may include information about other health and insurance benefits you have in addition to your coverage with Us.

-We want to provide high quality benefits and member service to Our Members.
-Benefits and coverage for services given under the plan are governed by the Booklet and not by this Member Rights and Responsibilities statement.
+We are committed to providing quality benefits and Member Services to Our Members.
+Benefits and coverage for services provided under the benefit program are governed by the Booklet and not by this Member Rights and Responsibilities statement.